-The best preserved Victorian / Edwardian cities in the Southern hemisphere Dunedin’s heritage trail is an easy stroll past gothic architecture with First Church in The Octagon setting the scene for the close of the walk in the justice precinct of the Dunedin courthouse, former police station and former jail.
-The crowning jewel is the Dunedin Railway Station.
+Explore the best preserved Victorian / Edwardian city in the Southern hemisphere.
+Dunedin’s heritage trail is an easy stroll past gothic architecture with First Church in The Octagon setting the scene for the finish of the 2 km stroll in the justice precinct.
+Justice continues to be served from the ornate Dunedin courthouse.
+Marvel at the magnificent former police station and historic jail.
+The final flourish is one of Dunedin’s jewels; the Dunedin Railway Station.

 - Convicts toiled for a decade to remove 12m off Bell Hill for harbour reclamation (further details check travel pack information)